Freight Shipping for Small Businesses

 If you are a home business or a business located in a residential area, to save money while shipping, you may want to try shipping terminal to terminal.
 If you have the means to take your pallet to or from a carrier’s terminal, consider doing so.
 This will remove the tailgate and residential fees from your shipping costs.

 Another step you can take if time is not of the essence is to consider using rail or consolidator carriers.
 These options are slower than standard road carriers but they will save you some money on shipping costs.
 They are also the more eco-friendly option to boot.

 Next, make sure to plan ahead.
-If you’re a small business, you’re more than likely moving smaller quantities of cargo.
+If you’re a small business, you’re more than likely moving smaller amounts of cargo.
 That means that you’re probably using LTL freight shipping services.
 That also means that your shipment will not be transported via a dedicated truck.
 Instead, your shipment will be sharing space with multiple other shippers’ cargo.
-This significantly slows down transit times compared to FTL (Full Truckload) shipping since the freight needs to be unloaded at local terminals for further transportation.
+This significantly slows down transit times compared to FTL (Full Truckload) shipping since the freight needs to be unloaded at local terminals for further distribution.

 All this information on LTL shipping isn’t meant to startle you.
 In fact, LTL shipping is (for businesses that ship smaller amounts of cargo) generally the cheaper option, compared to booking an entire truck.
-In addition to that, only about 2% of all shipments get lost or damaged so you’re statistically unlikely to run into any significant trouble other than possible delays.
+In addition to that, less than 2% of all shipments get lost or damaged so you’re statistically unlikely to run into any significant trouble other than possible delays.
 With that in mind, the best thing you can do on your part is to plan ahead and book your shipment on time.